Immigration to Mexico: Spanish and Portuguese

-Most recent immigrants came during the Spanish Civil War.
-Some of the migrants returned to Spain after the civil war, but some of them remained in Mexico.
-According to the 2010 census, there were 18,873 Spaniards living in Mexico.
+More recent immigrants came during the Spanish Civil War.
+From 1940 to 1946 the Spanish Republican government in exile was officially reconstituted in Mexico, and the Mexican government under Lázaro Cárdenas financially supported and gave asylum to the Spanish Republicans.
+Many went to become famous artists and academics in Mexico, such as artists Luis Buñuel, Remedios Varo, philosopher José Gaos and the Álvarez-Buylla family of scientists.
+Some of the migrants returned to Spain after the civil war in 1975, but many remained.
+According to the 2010 census, there were 18,873 Spaniards proper living in Mexico.

 Due to the 2008 Financial Crisis and the resulting economic decline and high unemployment in Spain, many Spaniards have been emigrating to Mexico to seek new opportunities.
 For example, during the last quarter of 2012, a number of 7,630 work permits were granted to Spaniards.

 The article on Basque Mexicans covers the large segment of Spaniards and some French immigrants of the Basque ethnic group.